robert17/iotf-rtd/docs/embeddedc/embeddedc_samples.rst

 This sample application demonstrates the registered mode in Internet of Things Foundation.
 This sample connects to the Internet of Things Foundation registered service.
 On registered mode, the devices can both publish events and receive commands.

-But for running this sample, you must first register the device at https://internetofthings.ibmcloud.com/#/ and copy the credentials in the *device.cfg* file
+But for running this sample, you must first register the device at https://internetofthings.ibmcloud.com/#/ and copy the credentials in the *device.cfg* file.
+Using this sample, users can publish events and receive commands from the Internet of Things Foundation service.

 ::